publiccodenet/about/activities/procurement/process.md

 # Procurement process

-To make sure the procurement process is fair, we adhere to the following requirements:
+Our process for procurement of services, and in some cases goods, is as follows:

-* we request 3 - 4 quotes from different providers
+1. we request a proposal or quote
-* check if prices are competitive and in line with the market
+2. we check if price and value are market-conform
-* if products are sustainable and / or local
+3. if products and services are in line with our [procurement principles](principles.md)
-* final decision taken with operations team
+4. the order is placed by the operations team and signed off by the chief executive and board of directors, if needed